Rodrick-alt/url-shortener/README.md

 ### Useful resources

-- [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) - This gave me an overview on sessionStorage property and how to manipulate it.
+- [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) - This gave me an overview on the sessionStorage property and how to manipulate it.

 ## Author
 - Frontend Mentor - [Rodrick](https://www.frontendmentor.io/profile/Rodrick-alt)